-The event will be held at Prairieland Park, Saskatoon, SK on February 5, 6 and 7, 2018.
-Note: The Tradeshow is open February 5 and 6.
+The event will be held at Evraz Place, Regina, SK on February 4, 5, and 6, 2019.
+Note: The Tradeshow is open February 4 and 5.

 Display Registration & Exhibitor Information

-Previous displayer early bird registration cutoff - August 31, 2017
+Previous displayer Early Bird registration cutoff - August 31, 2018

 As in previous years, the Saskatchewan Safety Council will be including a technical track at the Industrial Safety Seminar.
 These will be a series of 60-75 min, concurrent sessions, sponsored and presented by some of our displayers.